angr/claripy/native/README.md

 Enforced by clang-format.

-## Building
+## Build System

-The build system is cmake / make.
+The build system is cmake.

 ## Building